 The proposed Enviroparks scheme was granted planning permission in 2010, and a number of changes have been made to the scheme subsequently.
 A new planning application is required due to the proposed changes to the scheme, and updated assessment work has been completed to support this.
 This shadow Habitats Regulation Assessment: Stage 1 Screening report has been produced to consider the potential effects that the changes to the scheme will have in relation to Natura 2000 sites which are within 10km of the proposed development.
+This RevA version of the report provides an updated assessment further to consultation with Natural Resources Wales, further work by the project team regarding technologies available, and additional air quality modelling work.

 The 2009 shadow Habitats Regulations Assessment report (RT-MME-104641) which was produced concluded that with the mitigation proposed at the time in place, the Enviroparks scheme would have no Likely Significant Effect on any of the Natura 2000 sites.
-A Biodiversity Scheme was agreed with Countryside Council for Wales and Rhondda Cynon Taf County Borough Council (RCT) and Brecon Beacons National Park Authority (BBNPA), and secured through a Section 106 agreement as part of the mitigation package.
+A Biodiversity Scheme was agreed with Countryside Council for Wales and Rhondda Cynon Taf County Borough Council (RCT) and Brecon Beacons National Park Authority (BBNPA), and secured through a Section 106 agreement as part of a mitigation, compensation and enhancement package.
 It is understood that whilst Enviroparks have provided the agreed financial contribution associated with the Biodiversity Scheme, no works have been carried out on the Biodiversity Scheme by Butterfly Conservation.